Documentation

 • Leap year validation and date existence checks

-• IANA Time Zone Database ID support
+• Strict IANA Time Zone Database validation

 • Flexible parsing modes (AllowPartial, StrictParsing)